Raina-Hong/AI-lead-generation-recommendation-analytics/report/project_report.md

 - whether the user belongs to a higher-value customer segment;
 - whether the strategy improves downstream conversion and revenue metrics.

-This project answers three business questions:
+This project answers four business questions:

 1. **Lead generation:** How can high-intent users be identified from review, delivery, transaction, and behavioural signals?
 2. **Recommendation strategy:** Can product recommendation be improved by combining user intent, product quality, seller reliability, and category preference?
+3. **Seller action support:** How can lead scores and intent labels be translated into seller-facing next-best actions?
-3. **Experiment evaluation:** Under a controlled simulated experiment, does an intent-aware recommendation strategy outperform a popularity-based baseline?
+4. **Experiment evaluation:** Under a controlled simulated experiment, does an intent-aware recommendation strategy outperform a popularity-based baseline?

 ---